-My name is James Rubis, Area Director of Instruction, replacing Mr. Cook.
-The purpose of this email is to update you and your league on procedures set forth by CNRA for requesting Entry Level Referee Clinics (ELC).
-Please see important details below and needed attachments regarding requests for referee classes.
+My name is Doug Chard, Regional Referee Administrator.
+This is to update you and your league on procedures set forth by CNRA for requesting Entry Level Referee Clinics (ELC).
+Please see important details below regarding new online procedures for course requests.

 USSF Referee Entry-Level Course (Grade 8) Information:

 If at any time you have questions regarding Entry Level Clinics, In-Service Clinics, Referee Registration, or general questions, please feel free to contact me.

 CNRA Regional Referee Administrator

 Jordan JusticeCharlie SmootHector PadillaEduardo ZavalaAmara MichaelisNaomi NunisWill SchwabeBhavik Dutt